Belarus entry requirements for Tanzania passport holders

 Proof of departure from Belarus

-Border officers routinely ask for a return or onward ticket showing you leave Belarus before your visa expires.
-Have a printed or digital copy ready — they may check it at passport control.Required
+You may be asked to show a confirmed return or onward ticket proving you will leave Belarus before your visa expires.
+Keep a printed or digital copy ready.Required

 What happens at the border